gkigiermo/AIDL21-SAGAN/README.md

 The main purpose of this project is to demonstrate the potential solution to the problem of insufficiency data volume in the medical domain.
 The proposed solution consists of using GANs for synthetic medical data augmentation for improving a CNN-based classifier's performance.
 To tackle this task, it can be further broken down into the following sub-objectives:
 - Explore, clean and process the data that will be used for training and evaluating the implemented Deep Neural Networks.
 - Research, develop, implement and train a classifier model.
 This classifier will be based on a scaled up CNN whose function will be to detect malign dermathological lesions from the different augmented images.
 - Perform classifier performance tests.
-In order to establish a solid base evaluation model to compare with, there wil be necessary to undertake several experiments for fine tuning the model for the training data appropriately.
+In order to establish a solid base evaluation model to compare with, there wil be necessary to undertake several experiments for fine tuning appropriately the model to our data.
-- Research, develop, implement and train a series of GANs-based models to be able to demosntrate how much we can improve the performance of the classifier.
+- Research, develop, implement and train a series of GANs-based models to be able to demonstrate how much we can improve the performance of the classifier.
-- Carried out a series of experiments comparing the performance of the classifier using standard augmentation over the training data with respect to the performance obtained using the synthetic data obtained from the differents GANs.
+- Carried out a series of experiments comparing the performance of the classifier using standard augmentation over the training data with respect to the performance obtained using the synthetic data from the differents GANs.
 - Draw final conclusions from all the experiments conducted and the different improvements attempted.

 ## 2. Corpora <a name="2-available-datasets"></a>